-The persons named in the form of proxy and voting instruction form will vote, or withhold from voting, the Shares in respect of which they are appointed, on any ballot that may be called for, in accordance with the instructions of the Shareholder as indicated on the form of proxy and voting instruction form.
+The persons named in the form of proxy and voting instruction form will vote, or withhold from voting, the Shares in respect of which they are appointed on any ballot that may be called for in accordance with the instructions of the Shareholder as indicated on the form of proxy and voting instruction form.
 In the absence of such specification, such Shares will be voted at the Meeting as follows:

-- FOR the election of those persons listed in this Information Circular as the proposed Directors for the ensuing year; and - FOR the appointment of Deloitte LLP, Chartered Accountants, as auditor of the Company for the ensuing year and to authorize the Board to fix the auditor's remuneration.
+• FOR the election of those persons listed in this Information Circular as the proposed Directors for the ensuing year;

+- FOR the appointment of Deloitte LLP, Chartered Accountants, as auditor of the Company for the ensuing year and to authorize the Board to fix the auditor's remuneration; and - FOR the "Say on Pay" advisory resolution.